microsoft/vscode/extensions/json-language-features/server/README.md

 `npm install -g json-language-server`

 Start the language server with the `json-language-server` command.
-Use a command line argument to specify the prefered communication channel:
+Use a command line argument to specify the preferred communication channel:

 ```
 json-language-server --node-ipc